obiwanjacobi/vst.net/docs/GettingStarted.md

 VST.NET 2 is split into a plugin NuGet package and a separate package for writing a host application.

-For both Plugin and Host scenario's no `AnyCpu` configration is supported.
+For both Plugin and Host scenario's no `AnyCpu` configuration is supported.
 Because `VST.NET` interoperates with native (unmanaged) code, the configuration has to be explicit: either x64 or x86 (32-bit).
 That means that in your project file there should be this line, or similar:

 ```xml